jotavare/jotavare.github.io/wpa_psk_hacking.md

 ```

 {: .important-title }
-The "ip a" command in Linux displays network interface information, including IP addresses, MAC addresses, and related configurations.
+The "ip a" command in Linux displays network interface information, including **IP addresses**, **MAC addresses**, and **related configurations**.
 It is used for troubleshooting and network configuration purposes.

 ### **Enable Monitor Mode**